austin-hill/remark-math-with-macros/readme.md

 [![Chat][chat-badge]][chat]

 This project is a monorepo that contains several packages for dealing with math in markdown and HTML.
+This fork allows the use of all katex configurations options, including the use of macros.
+For installation instructions, see the readme in each package.

 ## Contents